lamini-ai/prompt-engineering-open-llms/readme.md

 ### Other resources

-- [Fast RAG](https://github.com/lamini-ai/fast-rag): RAG in 80 lines of code.
+- [Simple RAG](https://github.com/lamini-ai/simple-rag): RAG in 80 lines of code.
 Fast, simple, easy.
 80% of what you need.
 RAG is a form of prompt-engineering.

 - [Lamini SDK](https://github.com/lamini-ai/lamini-sdk/tree/main)